wjj19950101/Magrank-v1/README.md

 # Magrank_v1
 Codes for ranking magzine paper

-# RReducing Training Complexity of Learning Wireless Resource Allocation with Permutation Equivariant Prior Knowledge
+# Reducing Training Complexity of Learning Wireless Resource Allocation with Permutation Equivariant Prior Knowledge
 Python codes to reproduce our works.

 Generate_data.m (Matlab code) is used to generate data.